Mauitron/The_Constellation_Cursor/README.md

 As I am currently on Hyprland, I will be using it in the examples.
 You do not need to use Hyprland for the cursor to work.
-It bypasses the Wayland compositor by using evdev and intercepting instructions between the compossitor and the drm cursor plane.
+It bypasses the Wayland compositor by intercepting instructions between the compossitor and the drm cursor plane.

 ### From Source